Should I Hire An Executive Coach?

 Coaches who are too sales-y

-Coaches who worry more about their tiktok videos than your problems.
+Coaches who worry more about their TikTok videos and LinkedIn followers than your problems.

 Getting sponsorship for coaching

-If your company has a professional Development or Learning & Development budget for things like classes, certifications, or conferences, career coaching falls into that category.
+If your company has a professional Development or Learning & Development budget for things like classes, certifications, or conferences, coaching falls into that category.
+Some opt to use a part of their budget to cover the cost of executive coaching.

-Career and coaching can be extremely helpful for high-potential, up-and-coming leaders.
-When seeking approval from your manager, highlight how a career coach will help you develop and in what areas specifically.
-Make a business case for your ask if possible.
-At the end of the day, the reason the company will pay for your coaching if is it can get a more productive and effective employee in return.
+Executive coaching is extremely helpful for high-potential, up-and-coming leaders.
+When seeking approval from your manager, highlight how a coach will help you develop and in what areas specifically.
+Make a business case where possible.
+At the end of the day, the reason the company will pay for your coaching is that it can get a more productive and effective employee in return.

 Example email:

-I am interested in working with Yue Zhao, former Chief Product Officer now career coach.
-She has the relevant experience as an operator, founder, and executive herself, and has been coaching for many years aspiring executives like myself.
-You can learn more about her and her coaching here: https://www.yuezhao.coach.
+I am interested in working with Yue Zhao, a former Chief Product Officer turned executive coach.
+She has relevant experience as an operator, founder, and executive herself, and has been coaching for many years aspiring executives like myself.
+You can learn more about her and her coaching here: https://www.theuncommonexecutive.com.

 Through working with her, I believe we can: